ilo21/ttl_triggered_bursts_arduino/README.md

 ## Description
 Trigger from one device can result in sending a series of pulses to another device.<br>
-One can select frequency, pulse duration and for how long after the trigger to send those pulses.
+Through graphical user interface, one can select frequency, pulse duration and for how long after the trigger to send those pulses.
 ## Hardware
 - Arduino MKRZero
 ## Software